Training structure

 -Signaling and transcriptional networks

-Transcriptional regulation during development, regulatory sequences during evolution, the concept of gene networks.
-Transcriptional coupling and signaling pathways in cell fate
+Transcriptional regulation during development, regulatory sequences during evolution, concept of gene networks.
+Coupling of transcription and signaling pathways in cell fate.

-Hox homeotic genes and segmental identity.Evo-Devo concepts.Polycomb and Trithorax complexes.
+Hox homeotic genes and segmental identity.
+Concepts of Evo-Devo.
+Polycomb and Trithorax complexes.

-Involvement of epigenetic mechanisms in cell differentiation
+Involvement of epigenetic mechanisms during cell differentiation

-Physiology and integrated homeostasis
+Physiology and Integrated Homeostasis

 ECTS